-Our 4-year priorities are 2017-18 s was Our 2018-19 focus was Our 2019-20 focus was Over the next year we will We will provide opportunities for all members of the community to participate in civic decision-making. ▲ inno com acce using from Melb data encc part; digit ✓ Invest inpu an open vation petition on city pessibility, g relevant data the City of pourne open platform, to purage third by development of cal tools. stigate new mods for capturing t for council tings.
-Establish a children's forum to empower children to speak up and engage in Council decision making.
-Trial new community engagement techniques to increase participation, inclusion and accessibility for a diverse range of participants.
+Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 focus was Over the next year we will We will provide opportunities for all members of the community to participate in civic decision-making. ▲ ✓ Run an open innovation competition on city accessibility, using relevant data from the City of Melbourne open data platform, to encourage third party development of digital tools. ✓ Investigate new methods for capturing input for council meetings. ✓ Establish a children's forum to empower children to speak up and engage in Council decision making. ✓ Trial new community engagement techniques to increase participation, inclusion and accessibility for a diverse range of participants.
 Work supporting this priority was included in our regular business throughout the year.
 Work supporting this priority is included in our regular business throughout the next year.
-We will provide a network of physical and digital spaces for ratepayers and city users to collaborate using new technologies to solve city problems. • this inclu regu k supporting priority was Ided in our Ilar business ughout the year.
+We will provide a network of physical and digital spaces for ratepayers and city users to collaborate using new technologies to solve city problems. • Work supporting this priority was included in our regular business throughout the year.
 Work supporting this priority was included in our regular business throughout the year.
-C5 (Major initiative) Deliver Melbourne City DNA engagement and participation hub on the ground floor of the Melbourne Town Hall.
+(Major initiative) Deliver Melbourne City DNA engagement and participation hub on the ground floor of the Melbourne Town Hall.
 (Major initiative) Design and deliver the Town Hall Commons on completion of the ground floor security upgrade.
-We will provide continued leadership on transparency in local government. this inclu regu k supporting priority was Ided in our Ilar business ughout the year. \ Strengthen our communications approach to better connect Council, policies and strategies to valued outcomes for the community, businesses, residents and ratepayers.
+We will provide continued leadership on transparency in local government.
+Work supporting this priority was included in our regular business throughout the year. ✓ Strengthen our communications approach to better connect Council, policies and strategies to valued outcomes for the community, businesses, residents and ratepayers.
 Work supporting this priority was included in our regular business throughout the year.
 Work supporting this priority is included in our regular business throughout the next year.
-U.S. Refresh the 10 Year Financial Plan with a focus on shaping future options for sustainable revenue streams, and engage community and stakeholders as necessary.
+Refresh the 10 Year Financial Plan with a focus on shaping future options for sustainable revenue streams, and engage community and stakeholders as necessary.